Dear Clients & Friends

 Jury Awards Nonprofit Dance Group and School for Loss of Its Home

-Represented by a team of DWT lawyers, our client, Presidio Performing Arts Foundation, won a jury verdict of $325,000.
+Represented by a team of 𠊍WT lawyers, our client, Presidio Performing Arts Foundation, won a jury verdict of $325,000.
+This was the culmination of a very long legal battle for the client, a nonprofit dance foundation that promotes cross-cultural understanding through dance training and performance.

 Governor Inslee Commutes Sentence of Rehabilitated Individual Sentenced Under Washington’s Three-Strikes Law